 Wedgwood's overassessment pattern is rebuild-creep at the southern edge.
 The neighborhood's south side, abutting Ravenna, has seen significant teardown activity, and that activity drags the model upward for genuine ranch homes a few blocks north that have not been touched.

-For Wedgwood ranches, the cleanest evidence is a comp set strictly within the ranch-stock part of the neighborhood — north of NE 75th and avoiding the southern teardown corridor.
+For Wedgwood ranches, strong evidence is a comp set strictly within the ranch-stock part of the neighborhood, north of NE 75th and avoiding the southern teardown corridor.
 Per-square-foot pricing for unrenovated ranches is usually well below the model's assumption.

 Wedgwood comps best to View Ridge (east) and Maple Leaf (west).
 Avoid Ravenna comps unless you are on the southern edge.
-A tight comp set drawn from genuinely similar homes — same submarket, similar size and age, similar condition — is what moves a Wedgwood appeal at the King County Board of Equalization.
+A tight comp set wins these cases.

 What does a Wedgwood appeal actually look like?